yohei-tarutani/Budget-Buddy/README.md

 ![Image](https://github.com/user-attachments/assets/7e58fad1-29df-4c2f-9e49-44796851efed)

 ### Team Project
-This is my latest team project at college which has developed during 13 weeks.
+This is one of my former team projects at college which has developed during 13 weeks.
-I had the privilege of collaborating with a talented team of designers and developers as a front-end developer.
+I had the privilege of collaborating with a talented team of designers and developers.

 ## Main features
 #### 💳 Track Expenses: